IntrixTheName/EndlessDisc/README.md

 ## Project Overview

 This project will consist of a front-end webpage where users can add, modify, and remove information from a database.
-THe database will contain all information about the tracks included with the music library.
+The database will contain all information about the tracks included with the music library.
 There will be an undecided (at time of last update) procedure for assigning tags to Mp3 files and delivering a custom-tailored subset of the library to the user.

 ## Resources